-Sensory hypersensitivity: Visual, texture, smell, taste and noise
+- Sensory hypersensitivity: Visual, texture, smell, taste and noise.

-Neophobia: Rejects foods that look different
+- Neophobia: Rejects foods that look different.

-State anxiety at mealtimes: Rigidity, routines, and rituals
+- State anxiety at mealtimes: Rigidity, routines, and rituals.

-Rigid food categories: Brand loyalty and the importance of packaging.
+- Rigid food categories: Brand loyalty and the importance of packaging.

 Maintaining the regularity and frequency of William’s sensory diet.

-If you enjoyed reading this article, why not follow on Facebook too:
+If you enjoyed reading this article, you may also want to follow over on Facebook: